 Factors that impact passenger comfort on the road

-Here’s an interesting fact: Greger Huttu—a world champion of iRacing (a virtual racing simulator)—was invited to drive a real race car.
-He went a few laps very fast (nearly 100mph), but then threw up in his helmet because his body couldn’t handle the tremendous physical forces acting on it.
-He gave up in his 15th lap.
+Here’s an interesting fact: Greger Huttu–a world champion of iRacing (a virtual racing simulator) – was invited to drive a real race car.
+He drove a few laps very fast, almost 100 km / h, but then threw up in his helmet because his body could not cope with the tremendous physical forces acting on it.
+He gave up on his 15th lap.

-Trains, on the other hand, are comparatively less tiring.
-The reason is simple: they don’t accelerate/decelerate and change directions as frequently as automobiles on the road.
-Thus, train journeys aren’t that tiring.
+Trains are comparatively less tiring simply because they do not accelerate/decelerate and change direction as frequently as automobiles on the road.

 Fatigue-causing factors in a flight

-First, there’s the ‘height’ thing… your body has to adjust to being higher up really quick.
-Although the cabin pressure makes it a little easier for your body to adjust to the altitude change, it still is far from what you’d call ‘normal’, i.e., something you experience sitting in a chair in your bedroom.
+First of all, there is the matter of “height…” Your body needs to adjust to being higher up.
+Although the pressure in the cabin makes it a little easier to adjust to the change in height, it is still far from sitting in a chair in the bedroom.

-Then, there’s the case of dehydration.
-In order to maintain pressure within the cabin, airlines must closely regulate the air inside.
-This involves changing the composition of the breathable air inside the cabin.
-This is why the cabin air is 15% drier than ‘ground air’, which makes passengers dehydrated.
-In fact, this is one of the many reasons that airplane food tastes so bad.
+Then there is dehydration: airlines maintain the pressure in the cabin by regulating the composition of the breathable air in the cabin.
+This is why cabin air is 15% drier than “ground air,” which dehydrates passengers.
+In fact, this is one of the many reasons that aeroplane food tastes so bad.

-Furthermore, you can’t forget the way a plane moves.
-All that noise, shuddering, rolling, turbulence and other vibrations you experience during a flight are not natural movements for the human body.
-The body constantly tries to stabilize itself, which causes fatigue, which is why you feel tired after a long flight, even though on the surface it looks as though you were just sitting there in your seat doing nothing.
+Noise, shuddering, rolling, turbulence and other vibrations experienced during a flight are not natural movements of the human body.
+The body is constantly trying to stabilize itself, making you feel tired after a long flight.

 The psychological factor

-When traveling on a flight, you’re probably a bit conscious of yourself and your surroundings.
-There are strangers all around you, and you subconsciously try to stay out of their personal space.
-In other words, you’re constantly on ‘alert’ or worried, which is not (most) people’s natural state of mind.
-This adds to the mental exhaustion of traveling for hours in a flight.
+When you’re on a flight, you’re probably a little aware of yourself and your surroundings; there are strangers around you, and you’re unconsciously trying to stay out of their personal space.
+In other words, you’re constantly on “alert” or worried, which is not (most) people’s natural state of mind.
+This adds to the mental exhaustion of travelling for hours on a flight.

-That’s why business class in flights is such a popular thing.
-You get more space up there, and it’s way more comfortable.
-The whole point of business class is to make you feel at home, so that you’re well rested and ready to work the moment you step off the aircraft.
+That’s why the business class is so popular on flights: you get more space up there, and it’s much more comfortable.
+The purpose of business class is to make you feel at home, so you’re rested and ready to work as soon as you get off the plane.

-The feeling of tiredness is very subjective, however, and differs from one person to another.
-For those people who DO get tired during long road trips or flights, these are some of the key factors that contribute to their fatigue.
+However, the feeling of fatigue is very subjective and varies from person to person.
+For those who DO get tired on long road trips or flights, these are some of the key factors contributing to their fatigue.